Inline Insight Functions¶

 for the value.)

-The current value is the most recent "historical" value, that is, A
+, the current value is the most recent "historical" value for the signal, that is, A

 is equivalent to prior.inlets.A[1,2]